AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 </details>

-### 6.6 Create a Distributed Cloud Firewall rule that allows HTTP traffic from all private subnets by utilizing the appropriate WebGroup.
+### 6.6 Create a Distributed Cloud Firewall rule that allows HTTP traffic from all private subnets by utilizing the appropriate WebGroup

 - This DCF rule should strictly permit **HTTP** traffic originating from any subnets associated with a private routing table to access the internet.
 The rule should specifically target the domains included in the _allowed-internet-http_ WebGroup, ensuring controlled and secure outbound web access.